OlivierSohn/hamazed/BACKLOG.md

   // TODO capture less

+- consider putting extras in cpp.audio

 - find a way to Assert if we detect a memory allocation when we hold the audio lock: in debug, with master lock, use a thread_local boolean saying if we hold a lock or not. in lockfree, keep track of the realtime thread id

 - music notation : a commented line should not count for a blank line in systems.